 BA in International Studies + MA in Political Science Program

 The accelerated Master’s program in Political Science is an expedited program of study that allows students to complete a Bachelor’s degree in International Studies and a Master’s degree in Political Science in as little as five years.
 High-achieving undergraduates can apply to the program anytime after achieving Junior standing.
 Upon acceptance, students are allowed to take graduate-level courses during their remaining semesters of undergraduate study.
 These classes count BOTH towards satisfying requirements of the BA in International Studies major and the Master’s degree in Political Science.
 Students may take up to 5 dual-counted graduate seminars in this way so that by the time the student completes their undergraduate degree, they are already half-way finished with their Master's degree.
 This program is intended for outstanding undergraduate International Studies majors who have demonstrated graduate level academic ability and can conduct graduate-quality work as undergraduates.
-Intertested students should meet with an International Studies program advisor to learn more.
-Please review the Brochure for more information and track your progress with the INTS BA and PSCI MA Checklist.
+Interested students should meet with an International Studies program advisor to learn more.

 BA in International Studies + MA in Master of Humanities and Master of Social Science